Islamic terrorism in Europe: 2020

 In 2020, a total of twelve people were killed in ten completed jihadist attacks in the European Union, with an additional three people killed in three additional completed jihadist attacks in the United Kingdom, according to Europol figures.
 All attackers were men between the ages of 18 and 33, and all were lone actors.
 Of the attackers, five had come to the EU as asylum seekers or illegal immigrants.
 At least five of the attacks involved assailants who were either convicts or had been released from prison sentences.
 In addition to the completed attacks there were two attempted attacks that were thwarted and Switzerland recorded two attacks involving probable jihadist motivation.

 2021

 In 2021, two people were killed in three completed jihadist attacks in the European Union, according to Europol figures.
 An additional eight attacks were foiled.

-Terrorist plots
+List of terrorist plots

 This is a list of plots which have been classified as terrorism by a law enforcement agency and/or for which at least one person has been convicted of planning one or more terrorist crimes with Islamist motives.